Hunter-Open-Source-Club/Constitution/constitution.md

 ### President

-1. Duties

-The president may be understood as a trusted mentor or advisor, taking the popular action to accelerate progress when consensus is clear.
+The President may be understood as a trusted mentor or advisor, taking the popular action to accelerate progress when consensus is clear.
 The president must honor referendum and call a vote.
-The president is culpable for all of those responsibilities outlined in Hunter College's Club Regulations.
+The president is culpable for all of those responsibilities as outlined in Hunter College's Club Regulations.

+The president is responsible for any additional actions needed to ensure the club's healthy function.
+A president automatically resigns after a week of unannounced absence during the normal semester.

+### Vice President

+The Vice President assumes the role of the President and appoints a new Vice President in the case of vacancies.

+..
+### Secretary

+The Secretary's primary role is to confer with the executive board, organize meetings, and maintain strong communication between officers and the membership.
+These roles lend well to leadership of the Outreach committee.

 ## Article V Committees